Vulgarity2Elegance/02-Responsive-Portfolio/README.md

 # 02-Responsive-Portfolio

-The objective of this project is to familiarize myself with Bootstrap 4 and responsive design.
+### Description

+This repository (02-Responsive-Portfolio) is my personal portfolio by utilising the advantages of Bootstrap 4.
+The objective of this responsive portfolio is to create a mobile-first application and to render it well on a variety of devices and window or screen sizes.

-In doing so, I need to create `index.html`, `portfolio.html` and `contact.html` and develop my portfolio site with the following items:
+In doing so, I have created `index.html`, `portfolio.html` and `contact.html` and develop my portfolio site with the following items:

 -   A navbar